Home

 • Sketch-to-3D generation.
 Draw it on a napkin.
 Gemini Deep Think interprets rough sketches and converts them into precise, printable geometry.

 • Design Intelligence.
-A knowledge base of 52 materials, 20 design patterns, and 70+ templates informs every design decision -- from material selection to structural reinforcement to joint design.
+A knowledge base of 25 FDM materials with full engineering properties, 45 brand-specific filament profiles, and 18 proven design templates informs every design decision -- from material selection to structural reinforcement to joint design.

 • Printability Engine.
 Before anything reaches a slicer, Kiln runs 7-dimension printability analysis: overhangs, thin walls, bridging, bed adhesion, supports, warping, and thermal stress.
+The gate fires on every print path -- direct slice-and-print, AI-generated meshes, smart-retry-after-failure, and benchmarks -- and auto-repairs non-manifold geometry before slicing.
 Problems are caught and fixed in the design phase, not after a failed print.

 • Design DNA.
 Every generated model preserves its parametric source code alongside the cached mesh.
 Need to tweak a dimension?
 The agent modifies the source and regenerates -- no starting from scratch.